Man dies in incident involving firearms officers in Kensington

 Efforts are under way to confirm the man’s identity and to inform his next of kin.

-The Met’s Directorate of Professional Standards has been informed and the incident has been referred to the Independent Office for Police Conduct.
+The Met’s Directorate of Professional Standards has been informed and the incident has been referred to the Independent Office for Police Conduct (IOPC).

-A number of road closures are in place in the local area and are likely to remain in place for some time, with police advising the public to avoid the area.
+A number of road closures are in place in the area and are likely to remain for some time, with police advising the public to avoid the area.

 The incident is not being treated as terrorism.